Ventromedial prefrontal cortex

 in the mammalian brain.
 The ventral medial prefrontal is located in the frontal lobe at the bottom of the cerebral hemispheres and is implicated in the processing of risk and fear, as it is critical in the regulation of amygdala activity in humans.
-It also plays a role in the inhibition of emotional responses, and in the process of decision-making and self-control.
-It is also involved in the cognitive evaluation of morality.
+It also contributes to the inhibition of emotional responses, and in the cognitive processes of decision-making, self-control, and the evaluation of morality.

 Anatomy

 While the ventromedial prefrontal cortex does not have a universally agreed on demarcation, in most sources, it is equivalent to the ventromedial reward network of Öngür and Price.
-This network includes Brodmann area 10, Brodmann area 14, Brodmann area 25, and Brodmann area 32, as well as portions of Brodmann area 11, Brodmann area 12, and Brodmann area 13.
+This network includes Brodmann areas 10, 14, 25, and 32, as well as portions of Brodmann areas 11, 12, and 13.
 However, not all sources agree on the boundaries of the area.
 Different researchers use the term ventromedial prefrontal cortex differently.
 Sometimes, the term is saved for the area above the medial orbitofrontal cortex, while at other times, 'ventromedial prefrontal cortex' is used to describe a broad area in the lower (ventral) central (medial) region of the prefrontal cortex, of which the medial orbitofrontal cortex constitutes the lowermost part.
 This latter, broader area, corresponds to the area damaged in patients with decision-making impairments investigated by António Damásio and colleagues (see diagram, and below).

 The ventromedial prefrontal cortex is connected to and receives input from the ventral tegmental area, amygdala, the temporal lobe, the olfactory system, and the dorsomedial thalamus.
 It, in turn, sends signals to many different brain regions including; The temporal lobe, amygdala, the lateral hypothalamus, the hippocampal formation, the cingulate cortex, and certain other regions of the prefrontal cortex.
 This huge network of connections affords the vmPFC the ability to receive and monitor large amounts of sensory data and to affect and influence a plethora of other brain regions, particularly the amygdala.